vasqu/minGRU-torch/README.md

 cd minGRU-torch
 pip install .
 ```
-I've semi-implemented the cuda variant for the causal convolution.
-Thus, you could install
+I've semi-implemented the path for the cuda causal convolution.
+Thus, you could install the
-[causal-conv1d](https://github.com/Dao-AILab/causal-conv1d) package separately (for safety with version 1.2.0).
+[causal-conv1d](https://github.com/Dao-AILab/causal-conv1d) package separately (for safety with version 1.2.0) which will then be utilized automatically.

 ## Usage